Paradise1008/LEG/README.md

 # LEG(Linearly Estimated Gradient)

-A new saliency estimation framework for explaining black box computer vision models.
-Here we provide the python implementation of LEG.

 ## Getting Started

 ### Prerequisites

-There is a list of packages deployed in LEG.
-Please make sure they are properly installed before use.
+Please make sure that the following packages are installed.

 * [cvxpy](https://github.com/cvxgrp/cvxpy)
 * [Mosek](https://www.mosek.com/documentation/)
 * [Keras](https://www.mosek.com/documentation/)
 * [matplotlib](https://matplotlib.org/users/installing.html)
 * [skimage](https://github.com/scikit-image/scikit-image)

-### Documentaiton
+### Documentation

-* Run `VGG-Simulation.py` to obtain LEG heatmaps.
-Results are stored in `Result` folder.
+* `VGG-Simulation.py`: Creates LEG heatmaps.
+Results are stored in the `Result` folder.
-* Run `SanityCheck.py` to implement Sanity Check.
-Results are stored in `SC_Result` folder.
+* `SanityCheck.py`: Implements Sanity Check.
+Results are stored in the `SC_Result` folder.
-* `PerturbationSize` folder contains implementations of comparison with other popular techniques.
+* `PerturbationSize`: This folder contains sensitivity analysis comparisons with other popular saliency estimation techniques.

 ## Usage

-Simply call LEG_Explain() funtion like this:
+The `LEG_Explain()` function is called with the following inputs:
 ```python
 LEG_Explain(vgg_model, image0, filename , noise_lvl , lambda_lvl ,sampling_size, conv)
 ```
-which returns a list including the solution(.sol), lambda(.lbd) and noise level(.sz).
-Note that noise_lvl and lambda_lvl are designed to be array type for batching consideration.
+The function returns a list including the solution `(.sol)`, lambda `(.lbd)` and noise level `(.sz)`.
+Note that `noise_lvl` and `lambda_lvl` are both arrays.

-We also provide a customized function for visualization.
+We also provide a customized function for visualization:
 ```python
 generateHeatmap(image0,heatmap,result_path,name,style,showOption,direction)
 ```
-You can choose "heatmap_only" or "gray" style or obtain the positive or negative values by direction option for different purposes.
+You can choose the "heatmap_only" or "gray" styles or alternatively obtain the positive or negative values by using the direction option.

 Following is a toy example:
 ```python